Pacer Chris

 Favorite running food

-Banana + PB and bowl of oatmeal
+Banana + PB and oranges

 Any hobbies?